OpenTOSCA/opentosca-vintner/docs/docs/edmm/index.md

 1. A _built-in_ node type can define property assignments.
 1. A _custom_ and _abstract_ node type can define property assignments.
 1. A _custom_ and _concrete_ node type must not define property assignments.
+1. Only use strings as data types.
+1. Always quote string values.

 ## Application Directory